mhsumana/bash-scripting/README.md

 ### How to push the code to git hub?

 ...
-    $ git add .                               // This will let the git to track all the files
+    $ git add .                               // This will let the git to track all the files.

     $ git commit -m "Updated the readMe file"

     $ git push                               // This will push the code to the repository on the Github ....